 Create Zap and set up the trigger

-Once logged in, click Make a Zap to create a new Zap.
+Once logged in, hover over the + button on the left-hand side and click Make a Zap to create a new Zap.

 Now you will need to log into your Postmark account.
-Once logged in, navigate to your Postmark server and go to Settings > Stream > Webhooks and click Add webhook.
+Once logged in, navigate to your Postmark server and select your Stream.
+From there click Webhooks and then Add webhook

 Scroll down and select Save webhook to save the webhook settings in Postmark.